beita1/test-backend/docs/readme.md

 ## Quick Start

-- env: 1.You should start MongoDB locally
+- env: 1.You should start MongoDB locally: docker run -it -p 27017:27017 mongo

 ### How to start this project